[Last updated December 3, 2024]

 Aid and Attendance benefit amounts for spouses

-VA determines maximum benefit amounts, and it may adjust them on an annual basis.
+VA determines maximum benefit amounts and may adjust them annually.
 As with the financial requirements, VA reviews them annually and may adjust them for the following 12 months.

 There are two situations in which a spouse can be eligible, and these situations have different maximum benefit amounts: